Abelhubprog/xHandyWriterz/docs/DOMAIN_CMS_COMPLETE.md

 | `isActive` | boolean | Show in public listings |
 | `showInNav` | boolean | Show in navigation |
 | `showInFooter` | boolean | Show in footer |

+Note: if `featuredServices` or `featuredArticles` are empty, the frontend falls back to the latest content in that domain.

 #### Highlight Component Fields